Introduction: The Power of Influence and Leadership

 6. Do Not Fear Failure

-“Every time you suppress some part of yourself or allow others to play you small, you are in essence ignoring the owner’s manual your creator gave you and destroying your design.”
+“Every time you suppress some part of yourself, you are ignoring the owner’s manual your creator gave you.”

-“You have the choice this very moment — the only moment you have for certain.
-I hope you aren’t so wrapped up in nonessential stuff that you forget to really enjoy yourself — because this moment is about to be over.”
+“You have the choice this very moment — the only moment you have for certain.”

 8. Accept Yourself